 So you’re finally ready to pop the 4-word question to your partner.
-And you smartly decided to propose in Paris, arguably the most swoon-worthy place in the universe.
-In the hours, days, and weeks leading up to your Paris proposal, you’ll feel almost impossible-to-describe excitement, wooziness, and even butterflies in your stomach.
-Drunk in love, anyone?
+And you smartly decided to propose in Paris, arguably one of the most swoon-worthy places in the known universe.

-The truth, however, is that planning a dream Paris proposal—presumably from thousands of miles away—can be a little nerve-racking unless you stick to an ironclad game plan based on proven, actionable advice.
+Planning a dream proposal—presumably from thousands of miles away—can be a little nerve-racking unless you stick to an ironclad game plan based on proven, actionable advice.

-And that’s where this Paris Proposal Guide comes in: I’m going to show you—Step-by-Step (with pictures and video)—everything you need to pull off a deeply romantic proposal in Paris that will have her in tears … and make her friends jealous.
+And that’s where this guide comes in: I’m going to show you—step-by-step (with pictures and videos)—everything you need to pull off a profoundly romantic proposal in Paris that will have her in tears and make her friends jealous.

-We’ll go over the prettiest places to propose in Paris, what to say when you pop the question, and the most epic ways to propose to your sweetheart … including loads of Paris-specific marriage proposal ideas.
+We’ll go over how to propose to a girl (or guy), what to say to your sweetheart before you pop the question, the most romantic places, how to dress, and loads of little-known Paris proposal ideas.

-Then I’ll help you confidently put together an experienced, caring, and English-speaking Paris proposal team.
+I can even help you put together an experienced, caring, and English-speaking vendor team.

 Here’s what you should expect: